 If you’re concerned about the legitimacy of a website you’ve visited, one of the questions that will undoubtedly come to your mind is; ‘is this website legit?’
 Now, there are plenty of scam website red flags that should immediately tell you that the website you’ve landed on is not safe.

-Here are a few pointers for scam website red flags to look for.
+Here are a few pointers for how to check if a website is legit.

-Trust seals are designed to show the end-users that the site they’re browsing on is safe.
-Usually, you’ll find them on pages like the home page, checkout pages, and the login pages, etc.
+Trust seals are designed to show the end-users that the site they browse is safe.
+Usually, you’ll find them on pages like the home page, checkout pages, login pages, etc.

 To be 100 percent sure the website is legit, be sure to click on the security seal.
 It will open to show you verified information that confirms that the SSL Certificate used on the website is working correctly.
-It may also give other details of new security mechanisms installed on the site like virus/malware scans etc. There are static and dynamic site seal out of which dynamic site seal shows the certificate details while static site seal is like a stamp image.
+A site seal gives details about the type of SSL certificate, company address, email, phone number, domain ownership, etc. There is static and dynamic site seal which dynamic site seal shows the certificate details while the static site seal is like stamped image.